abstools/abstools/README.md

     git pull --rebase

-This avoids the various "merge branch master" commits we currently have.
+This avoids spurious "merge branch to master" commits.

 `git pull --rebase` will, in case both you and the remote repository have new commits, replay your local commits on top of upstream changes